hasura/learn-graphql/tutorials/backend/backend/tutorial-site/content/languages/python.md

 Python is a programming language that lets you work quickly and integrate systems more effectively.
 Learn more at [the official website](https://www.python.org/).

+New to Hasura?
+The Hasura GraphQL Engine makes your data instantly accessible over a real-time GraphQL API so that you can build and ship modern, performant apps and APIs 10x faster.
+Hasura connects to your databases, REST and GraphQL endpoints, and third-party APIs to provide a unified, connected, real-time, secured GraphQL API for all your data.
+Check out [the documentation](https://hasura.io/docs/latest/index/).

 See the [the server source code on Github](https://github.com/hasura/graphql-engine/tree/master/community/sample-apps/python-backend-server).

 ## Hasura Actions